How To Write A Blog That People Will Want To Read

 1. How to find a voice – When you write, who are you writing to and what is your relationship with the reader?

 2. How to find a subject – Why is it necessary to write and what do you have to tell?

 3. How to find the form – What is the ideal manifestation of your material and how can a good structure give you momentum?

 4. The relationship of pictures and words – Which comes first, the pictures or the words?
 Creating a dynamic relationship between your text and images.

 5. How to write a pen portrait – Drawing on The Gentle Author’s experience, different strategies in transforming a conversation into an effective written evocation of a personality.

 6. What a blog can do – A consideration of how telling stories on the internet can affect the temporal world.

-The course will be held at 5 Fournier St, Spitalfields on Saturday 8th and Sunday 9th February 2014 from 10am -5pm.
-Lunch catered by Leila’s Cafe and tea, coffee and cakes by the Townhouse are included within the course fee of £250.
+The course will be held at 5 Fournier St, Spitalfields on 7th & 8th February from 10am -5pm on Saturday and 11am-5pm on Sunday.
+Lunch catered by Leila’s Cafe and tea, coffee and cakes by the Townhouse.

 Email firstname.lastname@example.org to book a place on the course.